 - Identify issues related to the genetic counselling of individuals with familial disorders, including ethical considerations and testing options

-Areas addressed from the Biology Stage 6 Syllabus Option – Genetics: The Code Broken?:
+Dotpoints addressed from the Biology Stage 6 Syllabus Option – Genetics: The Code Broken?:

 1.1, 2.2, 2.4, 3.3, 5.1, 6.1

-- Perform first-hand investigation into the effect of temperature on the rate of amylase activity (techniques: spectrophotometry)
+- Perform first-hand investigation into the effect of pH on the rate of amylase activity (techniques: spectrophotometry)

 If there are other areas that have not been covered by the above topic areas please contact us to discuss your specific needs.